arsyramadhani/react-todo/README.md

-# Getting Started with Create React App
+# Minimal Todolist App with CRA, Redux and TailwindCSS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).